Elisa Spiropali

-Elisa Spiropali (born 15 March 1983) is an Albanian politician who served as the Speaker of the Parliament of Albania from July 2024 to September 2025.
-Since September 2025, she has been serving as the Minister for Europe and Foreign Affairs of Albania.
+Elisa Spiropali (born 15 March 1983) is an Albanian politician who served as the Speaker of the Parliament of Albania from July 2024 to September 2025 and from September 2025 until February 2026, she served as the Minister for Europe and Foreign Affairs of Albania.

 Early life

 Elisa Spiropali was born on 15 March 1983 in Tirana.
 She attended the Qemal Stafa Gymnasium where she earned a scholarship from the United World Colleges to represent Albania, and attended the Lester B. Pearson United World College in Canada.
 She continued her education by enrolling at the Mount Holyoke College in Massachusetts, United States where she graduated in 2005 with an honorary degree in two branches, Politics and Economics.
 Elisa has travelled and studied merit scholarships to countries such as Argentina and the United Kingdom, experiences she considers invaluable in her academic formation.

 She has given lectures in several private universities in Albania and has been a leader in youth organizations such as MJAFT!.